skyejacobson/principalHTB/README.md

 Adding the ip to hosts to searching in the URL via 8080 brings up a website with a login for Principal Internal Platform.
 We can enumerate further via `fuff`.

 Nothing of note comes up besides a 200 on a page called `dashboard`.
-Attempting to access the page commits an autoredirect to login.
-Something that can be used later.
+Attempting to access the page commits an autoredirect to login -- something that can be used later.